thedevdojo/voyager/docs/bread/formfields/introduction.md

 * `$row` the DataRow
 * `$options` the DataRow details

-You can also use a custom field view for a specific action (browse, read or edit).
-In this case you can use:
+You can also use a custom field view for a specific action (browse, edit, etc) or for similar actions (browse and read).
+The custom views are:

 ```text
 {